wsadza/metal/README.md

 > [!IMPORTANT]
 > - This project acts as a glue, integrating multiple solutions and patterns.
-> - I'm just here to containerize it! 🐳
+> - I'm just here to containerize it!
-> - Obviously games are not included 😉
+> - Obviously games are not included. 😉

 ##